Published May 14, 2019

 ISBN 9780367178086 - CAT# K415916

 Housing problems have become increasingly complex in the Global South.
 An increased pressure to upgrade older stock, to provide adequate infrastructure, and bring city amenities to urban peripheries compounds the continued need for new housing of a decent standard.
-This comprehensive volume examines innovations in nine countries and analyses a wide range of housing policies in the Global South.
-The authors describe three persistent, global challenges to contemporary policy: the inherent difficulty in mass-producing housing of decent quality with access to the city; the challenge of community-based upgrading programmes, which often fail to benefit those who are worst off; and the political root of housing policies, which don’t always consider the diversity of populations at the expense of the least powerful.
+This comprehensive volume spans nine countries, simultaneously analyzing innovative housing policies and questioning the idea of innovation in this arena.
+The authors describe three persistent, global challenges to contemporary policy: the inherent difficulty in mass-producing housing of decent quality with access to the city; the challenge of community-based upgrading programmes, which often fail to benefit those who are worst off; and the political root of housing policies, which don’t always consider the diverse needs of populations at the expense of the least powerful.

 This book will be of great interest to students, researchers and those involved with contemporary housing policies, particularly in the Global South.
 It was originally published as a special issue of the International Journal of Housing Policy.